 How to Make Car AC Colder?

 Wonder why your car AC is not cooling like it use to?
-Now that you have learnt about how car air conditioner actually works, you must have already got some ideas to fix it.
-Here are some things you need to check when your car’s air conditioner is not cooling effectively:
+Now that you have learned about how car air conditioner actually works, you must have already got some ideas to fix it.
+Here are some things you need to check when your car’s air conditioner is not cooling effectively or your passenger say that your car AC is not cold enough.

 Checkout: What to do if car battery fails